 6. They lack consistency

-From an organisational perspective, consistency enables sales teams to be compared accurately and reduces the possibility of confusion.
+From an organizational perspective, consistency enables sales teams to be compared accurately and reduces the possibility of confusion.
 But without sufficient training and guidance, it is almost impossible to achieve consistency across the entire sales organization.
-The best way to achieve this is for one area to have responsibility for ensuring processes, training and information is rolled out and monitored across the entire organization.
+The best way to achieve this is for one area to have responsibility for ensuring processes, training, and the information is rolled out and monitored across the entire organization.